Laser Vein Removal

 What should you expect to see on your skin after blue vein treatment?

 The redness will improve in the next few hours-days after the treatment.
+Swelling in the area is common.

 The blue veins may disappear immediately after treatment or fine, vein-like “scabs” may appear and then lift off or crumble away.
 Do not pick the skin